-Gail Evans, author of Play Like a Man, Win Like a Woman, says because the workplace is run by a game where winning is the obvious objective, self-promotion is a way to show power.
-She advises to not be afraid to toot your own horn.
+Gail Evans, the author of Play Like a Man, Win Like a Woman, says because the workplace is run by a game where winning is the apparent objective, self-promotion is a way to show power.
+She advises not to be afraid to toot your own horn.
 If you don’t, no one else will.

 Don’t be afraid to say “no.”